What is Mohs Micrographic Surgery?

 What to Expect During Your Mohs Surgery Consultation

-Together with you, he will review all preparations needed for Mohs surgery, post-operative instructions, and potential post-surgical issues.
-He will talk to you about short- and long-term management plans to minimize the risks of future skin cancers and SkinIQ through skin cancer education strategies.
+operative instructions, and potential post-surgical issues.
+Through skin cancer education strategies, he will talk to you about short- and long-term management plans to minimize the risks of future skin cancers and SkinIQ.

 Preparing for Mohs Surgery

 • Continue your regular medications as prescribed.
-If taking any blood thinners such as Plavix® or Coumadin® (warfarin), consult with your prescribing physician.
+If taking any blood thinners such as Plavix or Coumadin (warfarin), consult with your prescribing physician.
 We normally do not stop them for surgery.

 • Please tell us if you have a pacemaker, defibrillator, or other implanted device.
-Also let us know if you have an artificial joint or heart valve, have ever had rheumatic fever or a heart murmur, and/or if you take prophylactic antibiotics prior to surgery or dental cleaning.
+Also, let us know if you have an artificial joint or heart valve, have ever had rheumatic fever or a heart murmur, and/or if you take prophylactic antibiotics prior to surgery or dental cleaning.

 • For Mohs micrographic surgery, expect to stay with us for 2-4 hours.
-We offer music and flat-screen TVs for streaming as you wait, and you can also bring reading material, your iPad, snacks, etc. You’re welcome to bring a supportive family member or friend, but please keep in mind that space in the room is limited and the person you bring will have to remain in the waiting room during the active portions of the procedure.
+We offer music and flat-screen TVs for streaming as you wait, and you can also bring reading material, your iPad, snacks, etc. You’re welcome to bring a supportive family member or friend, but please keep in mind that space in the room is limited, and the person you bring will have to remain in the waiting room during the active portions of the procedure.

 • Shower before your appointment, but please don’t use cosmetics, lotion, makeup, or perfume.